omkarm0542/Phonepe_Pulse_Data_Visualization/README.md

 # License

-This project is licensed under the Apache License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for details.

 # Acknowledgments